 A select few carriers, like Atena/CVS, will accept stroke patients if it has been over one year but under two.
 These plans come with immediate coverage but are slightly higher in price.
 This is most often a company’s level-standard policy.

 Stroke within 12 Months

-There will be a mandatory waiting period if your stroke was within the past year.
+There would be a mandatory waiting period if your stroke were within the past year.
 Some plan options will have partial coverage immediately, while others will only return the premiums paid if the insured passes during the waiting period.
 Depending on the carrier, this would be graded, modified, or guaranteed life insurance policies.

-How To Find Good Final Expense Insurance Companies For Stroke Survivors
+How To Find Good Final Expense Insurance For Stroke Survivors

 All the top burial insurance companies have different health criteria to qualify for coverage.
 This is important to understand because every health condition matters.

 Overall, there are three things to look for when obtaining funeral insurance after a stroke.

 Insurance Provider: Take a policy out with a life insurance company that has a strong financial rating.
 Having a high financial rating is a powerful indicator that the company will pay its obligations when they come due.

 Start of Protection: Twelve months or more after a stroke, it is possible to get coverage with no waiting period.
 Getting coverage that starts immediately is ideal.

 Premium Prices: Not all plans are priced the same, and each company sets its own pricing.
 As always, try to get the lowest cost plan available.